Tricky-NFTs/BaseCodeOG/README.md

 Output:
 It can output the base as json and/or url-encoded .txt files as well as the list of part names added to the base.

+Note: While the .py file was updated to include more base types, themes and part lists the .exe is not yet updated and is still the first version

 **ATTENTION:**
 The BaseCodeOG.exe includes Pythons tkinter, urllib and webbrowser libraries which means by using this .exe you agree to Pythons PSF license:
 (Source: https://docs.python.org/3/license.html#psf-license-agreement-for-python-release )